Network Structure and Naive Sequential Learning: Social Influence and Learning

-We will now use the representation result of Proposition \ref{prop:representation} to study which networks lead to mislearning by naive agents.
-We first define what it means for society to learn correctly in terms of convergence of actions. \begin{defn} \emph{ }Society\emph{ learns correctly} \emph{in the long-run} if $(a_{n})$ converges to $\omega$ in probability. \end{defn} In a setting where society learns correctly in the long-run, agent $n$ becomes very likely to believe strongly in the true state of the world as $n$ grows large.
+We now use the representation result of Proposition \ref{prop:representation} to study which networks lead to mislearning by naive agents.

-We define below a notion of network influence for the sequential social-learning environment, which plays a central role in determining whether society learns correctly in the long-run for a broad class of signal structures. \begin{defn} Let $b_{i,j}\coloneqq(I-M)_{ij}^{-1}$ be the number of weighted paths from $i$ to $j$ in network $M$. \end{defn} Without network weights, $b_{i,j}$ is equal to the number of paths from $i$ to $j$.
-With network weights, each path is counted with multiplicity equal to the product of the weights of the edges included in the path.
-Because of Proposition \ref{prop:representation}, these path counts are important to our analysis. \begin{defn} For $n>i,$ the \emph{influence} of $i$ on $n$ is $\mathbb{I}(i\to n)\coloneqq b_{n,i}/\sum_{j=1}^{n}b_{n,j}$. \end{defn} That is to say, the influence of $i$ on $n$ is the fraction of paths from $n$ that end at $i$.
+We define below a notion of network influence for the sequential social-learning environment, which plays a central role in determining whether society learns completely in the long run. \begin{defn} Let $b_{i,j}\coloneqq(I-M[i])_{i,j}^{-1}$ be the number of weighted paths from $i$ to $j$ in network $M$. \end{defn} Because of Proposition \ref{prop:representation}, these path counts are important to our analysis. \begin{defn} For $n>i,$ the \emph{influence} of $i$ on $n$ is $\mathbb{I}(i\to n)\coloneqq b_{n,i}/\sum_{j=1}^{n}b_{n,j}$. \end{defn} That is to say, the influence of $i$ on $n$ is the fraction of paths from $n$ that end at $i$.

-An alternate definition of influence appears in \citet{golub2010naive}, who study naive social learning in a network where agents act simultaneously each period.
-For them, the influence of an agent $i$ is determined by the unit left eigenvector of the updating matrix, which is proportional to $i$'s degree in an undirected network with symmetric weights.\footnote{When we embed the DeGroot model in our sequential model as in Footnote \ref{fn:DeGrootembedding}, the eigenvector-based definition of influence for the $i^{th}$ DeGroot agent is equal to the limit $\lim_{n\rightarrow\infty}\mathbb{I}(i\to n)$ of $i$'s influence under our definition.} Both definitions are related to the proportion of walks terminating at an agent, but because of the asymmetry between earlier and later agents in the sequential setting, the distribution of walks tends to be more unbalanced.
+A different definition of influence appears in \citet{golub2010naive}, who study DeGroot learning in a network where agents act simultaneously each period.
+For them, the influence of an agent $i$ is determined by the unit left eigenvector of the belief-updating matrix, which is proportional to $i$'s degree in an undirected network with symmetric weights.
+Both definitions are related to the proportion of walks terminating at an agent, but because of the asymmetry between earlier and later agents in the sequential setting, the distribution of walks tends to be more unbalanced.